eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-2.md

 ![3_client.png](/assets/stage-2/3_client.png)

 Think of why this is happening.
 We will fix it in the next stage.
+Close client #1 and try to send a string from client #2 to the server.
+Observe what happened and move to Experiment #2.

 ### Experiment #2

 Did you notice what happened when you closed the connected client instance?
 The sever also terminated with it.
-But what if the server wants to keep serving other clients?
+But what if we want the server to keep serving other clients?

 Modify the code such that the server does not terminate immedietly after a client disconnects.

 ::: info HINT
-Changes are needed where the server accepts the client connection using `accept()`.
+A while loop around the accept and recv-send loop could help.
 :::

 ## Conclusion